WildCoastSolutions/CommandLine/README.md

 ```

-The above code results in the following being printed to console
+The above code with the sample command line results in the following being printed to console

 ```
+// maths.exe -a 3 -b 5 --operation add
 3 + 5 = 8
 ```